IgorHut/Getting-Cleaning-Data-Project-/README.md

 Initial data set used for this project and its full description can be found at [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 [The source data for this project can, also, be found here.
-This is the URL used in the submitted script "run_analysis.R"] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+This is the URL used in the submitted script 'run_analysis.R'] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)